Board of Directors

 The board is composed of current Williams students elected by club membership at the end an the academic year to serve the following year.
-The incumbent board elects the roles of President and Techinical director to ensure that techinically qualified and dedicated members are chosen.
+The incumbent board elects the roles of President and Technical director to ensure that technically qualified and dedicated members are chosen.

 Vice President | Co-founder